 Things to do: For scenic views and wildlife, hit the ‘Mickleton and the Hidcotes’ route.
 This 2 hour walking route lends mind-blowing panoramas over the Vale of Evesham, with plenty of great pubs and pit stops along the way.

 Another aesthetically pleasing location that you can’t miss on your travels whilst in the Cotswolds is Kingham.
-This lovely little hamlet was once voted as ‘England’s Favourite Village’ by Country Life Magazine and it’s probably most famous for The Big Feastival, an annual food festival hosted by Jamie Oliver and Alex James.
+This lovely little hamlet was once voted as ‘England’s Favorite Village’ by Country Life Magazine and it’s probably most famous for The Big Feastival, an annual food festival hosted by Jamie Oliver and Alex James.

 Other than this big food event which takes place each summer, the village is quite sleepy the rest of year.
 Peaceful and quaint in every way, yet still having great transport links to London.

 Things to do: You simply cannot visit Kingham and not stop off at The Wild Rabbit.
 It’s a Michelin acclaimed pub serving fantastic food made with seasonal and local ingredients.
 All within a spectacular setting with exposed stone walls, comfy leather armchairs and a roaring fire.
-One of our favourite luxury dining spots in the winter!
+One of our favorite luxury dining spots in the winter!

 A handsome little village nestled within the delightful Windrush Valley.
 It’s just a short drive from the bustling town of Cheltenham (so shopping and nightlife won’t be too far), yet it feels miles away in a secluded spot away from the tourists.